aws/eks-charts/stable/aws-tigera-operator/README.md

 - The Tigera operator installs resources in the calico-system namespace.
 Previous aws-calico install methods use the kube-system namespace instead.

 ## Configuration
-The configurable parameters can be configured in `Installation`.
-Please refer to [Tigera Operator Installation document](https://docs.tigera.io/reference/installation/api#operator.tigera.io/v1.InstallationSpec) for details.
+The configurable parameters can be configured in `installation`.
+Please refer to [Tigera Operator installation document](https://docs.tigera.io/reference/installation/api#operator.tigera.io/v1.InstallationSpec) for details.

-Alternatively, provided `values.yaml` contains the Installation where the parameters can be configured:
+Alternatively, provided `values.yaml` contains the installation where the parameters can be configured:

 ```shell script
 $ helm install aws-tigera-operator eks/aws-tigera-operator --values values.yaml